HubTurbo/addressbook/docs/Testing.md

          // used only as a holder for the above annotations }
      ```
     - Run the test suite using the gradle command <br>
    `./gradlew clean headless allTests --tests address.TestsInOrder`

-## CI Testing
+### CI Testing
+- We run our CI builds on [Travis CI](https://travis-ci.org/HubTurbo/addressbook)
-- The current Travis set up
+- The current Travis CI set up (also found in `.travis.yml`):
-  - runs the `./gradlew clean headless allTests jacocoRootReport coveralls -i` command.
+  - runs the `./gradlew clean headless allTests coverage coveralls -i` command.
   - At the moment, we do not check the code style.
 It is up to the contributor to verify his or her coding style locally by running `./gradlew checkStyle`.
   - Automatically retries up to 3 times if a task fails

-## Types of Tests

-We have grouped the tests into the following types.

-1. Unit Tests
-  - Logic Testing

-2. GUI Unit Testing
-    - Tests the UI interaction within a single component, and ensure its behaviour holds.

-3. GUI Testing (Integration)
-  - Tests the UI interaction with the user as well as the interaction between various components (e.g. passing of data)